Living as honorable finishers

-So can anyone else who invites Christ in.
+That can work for anyone who invites Christ in.
 Ever since the game-changer when Jesus carried his cross and sent the Holy Spirit, all his followers have what it takes to rise above any opposition God allows to come to us.
-If we used to be shy or even if we never had the guts for anything hard, the change in us now is all the more obvious.
-It shows that the strength is not coming from ourselves but from the living Christ inside us, changing us at the deepest levels of our personality where we can't change ourselves.
+If we used to be shy or even if we never had the guts or discipline for anything hard, the change in us now is all the more obvious.
+It shows that the strength is not coming from our own toughness but from the living Christ inside us, changing us at the deepest levels of our personality where we can't change ourselves.
 Honorability is largely "guts."
 Carrying the cross was a very gutsy thing for Jesus to do.

 God, [name of person or group] is/are rejecting and shaming me because I'm tied to you and I talk about it.
 When they see how I react to them, help them respect me for it.
 Open their eyes so they can see they have been shaming what they should have been honoring.
 And even if they don't, help me to finish well.